 109. Assemblies that are civilian in nature remain governed by the rules governing law enforcement during situations of armed conflict, even if acts of violence short of direct participation in hostilities occur in them.
 In all decisions, the safety and protection of assembly participants and the broader public should be a primary consideration.

 110. Civilians participating in an assembly during an armed conflict are not protected from being targeted with lethal force, for such time as they are participating directly in hostilities, as that term is understood under international humanitarian law, and to the extent that they are not otherwise protected under international law from attack.
-Any use of force is subject to the rules of military necessity, precaution, distinction and proportionality.
+Any use of force is subject to the rules of military necessity, precaution and proportionality in attack, discrimination and proportionality.

 8. Relationship between article 21 and other provisions of the Covenant and other legal regimes